 Facilitated the establishment of the University partnership with the disability services provider SCOPE

 - Established two interdisciplinary networks, which bring together researchers from universities across Australia and the world.
 These networks foster communities of researchers who are concerned with disability rights issues.

 Born out of the initiative, these networks support and encourage collaboration and research across multiple disciplines, including social sciences, law, psychology and health.

 - The Disability Access to Justice Consortium is an interdisciplinary consortium of researchers, disability provider organisations, and community groups across Australia and New Zealand.
 Members are committed to extending the reach and impact of research on access to justice for people with disability.

 - The International Disability Human Rights Research Network is a platform for disability researchers around the world.
 It links researchers with key human rights organisations, and with the voice of people with disability.
 It helps scholars to pursue research that relates to the exercise and realisation of the rights guaranteed in the Convention on the Rights of Persons with Disabilities.

 The Disability Hallmark Research Initiative was born out of a desire for interdisciplinary disability research at the University.
-It was established in 2014 with funding from the Deputy Vice-Chancellor Research and it ran for three years.
-It had a focus on rights protection through research and advocacy.
-It was hosted by the Melbourne Law School.
+It was announced in 2014 with funding from the Deputy Vice-Chancellor Research for three years.
+It focussed on rights protection through research and advocacy, and was hosted by the Melbourne Law School.
 Professor Keith McVilly (School of Social and Political Studies) served as Chair of the Initiative and Dr Anna Arstein-Kerslake (Melbourne Law School) was Academic Convenor.